 Does your marriage feel like it’s in a dry season?
-There is hope friend and I want you to rekindle your marriage and find romance again.
-Getting that spark burning again is possible and I want to show you how!
+Getting that spark burning again is possible!
+Let me show you how to rekindle your marriage and find romance again.

 This is a guest post written by my dear friend Peggy McCoy who has been married over 35 years.

 Just like God knew we needed the changing of seasons in our weather (and in our wardrobes!), God allows us to experience seasons in our marriages.

 It breaks up the monotony.

 It comes with reasons to celebrate, shows us how we’ve changed (hello last season’s bathing suit!) and reveals how we need growth.

 Spring tends to be full of fresh and exciting new discoveries, getting to know each other, trying new experiences together and hopefully growing in love, patience and understanding each other.

 Summer in our marriage often brings children, career advancement or relocation, or even job change.